Skwiix - Musical-Info-Advice-Support

 Picture

 When Sax died in 1894, his business was continued by his son Adolphe Edouard, who saw one of the most exciting periods for the instrument, the 1920s jazz age.
-Saxophones were first heard just before World War I in jazz bands before really catching a wave of popularity in the 1920s.
+Saxophones were first heard before World War I in jazz bands before catching a wave of popularity in the 1920s.
 The Henri Selmer Company purchased Sax's factory in the late 1920s.
-The original Selmer Sax, (Model 26) looked similar to a metal clarinet with a small bore.
+The original Selmer Sax (Model 26) resembled a metal clarinet with a small bore.
 The 1930s "cigar cutter" Saxes looked a bit like Saxophones today with their familiar bent-in-the-middle structure.

 Picture